CorfuDB/CorfuDB/docs/failure-detector/failure-detection-unstable-node.md

 }
 ```

-failureProbes - is a parameter that we take from previous layout updates for failures and heals,
+failureProbes - is a parameter that we take from previous layout updates ONLY for FAILURES and HEALING,
-and we ignore state transfer updates.
+and we ignore any other layout and epoch updates, including state transfer updates.

 To calculate a cool-off timeout for the layout we are using exponential backoff: T = interval * Math.pow(rate, iteration)
  - for last 3 updates: up to 7-min cool-off period